Painting Wooden Furniture Like a Pro: We Show You How it's Done

 Step 6: Seal the result

-Furniture like new: this is why you should paint your old furniture
+Furniture like new: why you should paint your old furniture

 Want to paint an old piece of oak furniture?
-We'll explain the best way to go about it in Rustic Oak Painting.
+We explain how best to proceed in this case in Painting rustic oak.

-Or can you no longer see your chest of drawers because you've had it for ages?
+Or maybe you can't see your chest of drawers anymore because you've had it for ages?
 But you don't want to give it away because the storage space is worth so much?
-With a little paint and possibly new handles or feet, a boring chest of drawers becomes an individual eye-catcher.
-Often, solid real wood furniture, for example pine or oak, no longer fits in well with modern furnishings.
+With a little colour and possibly new handles or feet, the boring chest of drawers becomes an individual eye-catcher.
+Solid real wood furniture, for example made of pine or oak, often no longer fits in well with modern furnishings.
 You can easily paint this wooden furniture and change it even more with other techniques and methods.

-Video tutorial painting wooden furniture - furniture upcycling with paint by MissPompadour
+Video tutorial Painting wooden furniture - furniture upcycling with paint from MissPompadour Paint

 You need these tools to paint your favourite wooden pieces

-What paint do I use to paint wooden furniture?
+What colour do I use to paint wooden furniture?

 If you want a silky matt look, MissPompadour Eggshell Varnish is the right choice for you.
 These qualities are the most robust and very easy to care for.
 If you like the matt look, choose your desired shade from the MissPompadour Matt Varnishes or the CosyColours chalk varnishes.
 Our LittlePomp chalk varnishes in pastel shades are also wonderfully suitable.